 PRgloo provides our customers with the tools to manage media enquiries and statements, send press releases and newsletters, research journalists, manage stakeholder contacts, power their own branded online newsroom, link coverage to their PR activity and generally have all the tools they need in one place to do the job they need to do.

 Data Protection and GDPR Statement

 PRgloo is both a processor and a controller of data.

-Data Processor: When customers add contacts into their PRgloo platform, and proactively mark these contacts as ‘media’ as opposed to ‘Media Private’ or some other available tag, then PRgloo’s research team are provided with visibility of these contacts (name, email, organisation, mobile, phone number, job title) to research and validate for inclusion in our central contacts database called Gloo Influencers.
+Data Processor: When customers add contacts into their PRgloo platform, and proactively mark these contacts as ‘media’ as opposed to ‘Media Private’ or some other available tag, then PRgloo’s research team are provided with visibility of these contacts (name, email, organisation, mobile, phone number, job title) to research and validate for inclusion in our central contacts database called "Gloo Contacts".
 In this way we are a processor of data on behalf of the customer.